rodrimaia/autodoist/README.md

 If you want to exclude projects with suffix "_ignore" when using --all_projects:

     uv run python autodoist.py --all_projects --ignore_suffix

+To continuously remove every label from all active tasks in a project, pass its exact, case-sensitive name or project ID.
+The option is independent of `--label` and can be repeated for multiple projects:

+    uv run python autodoist.py --remove_all_labels_from_project "Someday"
+    uv run python autodoist.py --remove_all_labels_from_project "Someday" --remove_all_labels_from_project 123456789

+Project IDs take precedence over names when a value could match both.
+If a name matches multiple projects, use the project ID instead.
+A missing or ambiguous project aborts the sync before changes are written.
+Only tasks directly in the selected project are affected; nested projects must be selected separately.
+This includes active root tasks, sub-tasks, and header tasks, as well as tasks in the Inbox when it is selected.
+Completed tasks are not changed.

+This is a destructive, continuously enforced option: labels added later or on tasks moved into the project are removed on the next sync.
+Combine it with `--onetime` for a one-off cleanup.
+When used with next-action labelling, project cleanup wins and the selected tasks finish the sync with no labels.

 In addition, if you experience issues with syncing you can increase the api syncing time (default 5 seconds):